How to Install Odoo 11 on Ubuntu 16.04

 Open your browser

 Assuming the installation is successful, a screen similar to the following will appear:

 That’s it!
 This tutorial walked you through the installation of Odoo 11 on Ubuntu 16.04 in a Python virtual environment.

-To learn how to configure your Odoo with with nginx as a reverse proxy and how to access your Odoo Installation via HTTPS you can check out the following post:
+To learn how to configure your Odoo with Nginx as a reverse proxy and how to access your Odoo Installation via HTTPS you can check out the following post:

 You may also want to check our tutorial about how to create automatic daily backups of your Odoo databases .